iliketocode2/Rust-Projects/README.md

 # Rust Projects

-Working on projects over break for InterSystems.
+Working on projects over winter break (2024-25) for InterSystems.

-To view actual rust code and not all of the other files:
+To view actual rust code (.rs) and not other files:
 1. Navigate to a project folder (ex: hello_world)
 2. Open the "src" folder
 3. Open main.rs